Denarius: Influence

-In the final years of the 1st century BC Tincomarus, a local ruler in southern Britain, started issuing coins that appear to have been made from melted down denarii.
+In the final years of the 1st century BC, Tincomarus, a local ruler in southern Britain, started issuing coins that appear to have been made from melted down denarii.
 The coins of Eppillus, issued around Calleva Atrebatum around the same time, appear to have derived design elements from various denarii, such as those of Augustus and M. Volteius.

 Even after the denarius was no longer regularly issued, it continued to be used as a unit of account, and the name was applied to later Roman coins in a way that is not understood.
 The Arabs who conquered large parts of the land that once belonged to the Eastern Roman Empire issued their own gold dinar.
-The lasting legacy of the denarius can be seen in the use of "d" as the abbreviation for the British penny until 1971.
-It also survived in France as the name of a coin, the denier.
-The denarius also survives in the common Arabic name for a currency unit, the dinar used from pre-Islamic times, and still used in several modern Arab nations.
-The major currency unit in former Principality of Serbia, Kingdom of Serbia and former Yugoslavia was dinar, and it is still used in present-day Serbia.
+The name survived in France as that of a coin, the denier.
+The denarius also survives in the common Arabic name for a currency unit, the dinar, which was used in pre-Islamic times and is still used in several modern Arab nations.
+The major currency unit in the former Principality of Serbia, the Kingdom of Serbia, and the former Yugoslavia was the dinar, and it is still used in present-day Serbia.
 The Macedonian currency denar is also derived from the Roman denarius.
 The Italian word denaro, the Spanish word dinero, the Portuguese word dinheiro, and the Slovene word denar, all meaning money, are also derived from Latin denarius.
-The pre-decimal currency of the United Kingdom until 1970 of pounds, shillings and pence was abbreviated as £sd, with "d" referring to denarius and standing for penny.
+The United Kingdom's pre-decimal currency of pounds, shillings, and pence, used until 1971, was abbreviated as £sd, with "d" referring to denarius and standing for penny.